zuozhenggh/learning-library/security-library/oiri/init-kub-nodes/init-kub-nodes.md

     ![](images/13-oig.png)

 5. Click on *Manage* on the top right corner.
 Then, click on *Users* and notice that about 1000 test users have been created with respective roles and entitlements.
-Also notice that the users are provisioned to the "Document Access" application.
+Click on any user and Click on the *Accounts* tab notice that the users are provisioned to the *Document Access* application.

     ![](images/15-oig.png)